2ndtlmining/Docker_Ergo_Node/README.md

 1. Clone this repository:
 git clone https://github.com/your-repo/docker-ergo-node.git

-2. Build the Docker image:
-docker build -t ergo-node .
+2. Obtain an API key from the Ergo platform.

 3. Run the Docker container:

-docker run -d --name ergo-node -e ERGO_DATA_DIR=/path/to/data/dir ergo-node
+docker run -d --name ergo-node -e API_KEY=your_api_key ergo-node

-Replace `/path/to/data/dir` with the desired path on your host machine where the Ergo node data will be stored.

 ## Docker Environment Variables

-- `ERGO_DATA_DIR`: The path on the host machine where the Ergo node data will be stored.
-This directory will be mounted as a volume inside the container.
+- ``our_api_key`: Please maintain your own API_KEY that you will use to unlock and lock your Node wallet.

 ## Ergo Node Configuration